 Midwyche Cottage home swap

-Our sixteenth century cottage is the middle of three, located near the North Downs area of Outstanding Natural Beauty and backs onto open land which was once a fruit farm but is now converted into a golf course.
+Our sixteenth century cottage is the middle of three, located near the North Downs area of Outstanding Natural Beauty and backs onto open land which was once a fruit farm.
+Our cottage has three bedrooms and is situated up a private track in a semi rural situation.
+The cottage was originally one dwelling, but was divided into two at some point in the past: a smaller beamed cottage is attached on our other side.

 The cottage has a lounge, kitchen, downstairs bathroom and a Sunroom.
 Upstairs the main double bedroom overlooks the garden, next door is a single bedroom with exposed beams.
-There is a small toilet on the landing which includes a niche of a past bread oven.
+There is a small toilet on the landing which includes a niche of a previous bread oven.
 A further flight of stairs takes you to our second spacious beamed double bedroom, which is equipped with a sofa, coffee table and has an en-suite bathroom.
+The sofa there converts into a double sofa bed, although we haven`t had to use it as such for a while.

 We live in a very homely style and the walls are covered with mementoes of our adventures in Africa, Nepal and New Zealand.
 There is something for everyone here!